 How to use the NMAP Security Scanner on Linux

-Nmap is a free and open source network discovery and security auditing utility that is widely used in the Linux users community as it is simple to use yet very powerful.
-Nmap works by sending data packets on a specific target (by IP) and by interpreting the incoming packets to determine what posts are open/closed, what services are running on the scanned system, whether firewalls or filters are set up and enabled, and finally what operation system is running.
-Those abilities are used for a wide variety of reasons and howtoforge.com is not encouraging nor suggesting the use of nmap for malicious purposes.
+Nmap is a free and open-source network discovery and security auditing utility that is widely used in the Linux users community as it is simple to use yet very powerful.
+Nmap works by sending data packets on a specific target (by IP) and by interpreting the incoming packets to determine what posts are open/closed, what services are running on the scanned system, whether firewalls or filters are set up and enabled, and finally what operating system is running.
+Those abilities are used for a wide variety of reasons and howtoforge.com is not encouraging nor suggesting the use of Nmap for malicious purposes.

 First of all, you should get the “nmap” package installed in your system.

 yum install nmap

 Then you may run the command “nmap” on a terminal, accompanied by the target's IP or website address and the various available parameters.
 To get an overview of all the parameters that nmap can be used with, use the “nmap –help” command.

 In order to introduce you to nmap, I will give some usage examples together with a brief explanation that will hopefully enable the reader to modify each command to his/her needs.

 sudo nmap -sS [IP address] or [website address]